kana4/bioinformatics_rust_book/src/Chapter_2/2_1_Add_Subtract_Multiply_Divide.md

     // Divide by 3!
     let e = d / 3;

-    // The variable e holds 3, but you'll have to take our word for it for now, we're going to print in the next few sections!
+    // The variable e holds 3
 }
 ```

 [playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=a31f2eadc4a15117a95e13fb5b271fc3)

+Each line is separated by a semicolon, letting our program know to keep going.
+If there isn't a semicolon at the end of a line, return the result of that line.
+For more information: [Semicolons](./Index/Semicolons.md)